Relativistic Tight-Binding Model for Hexagonal Lattice: Application to Graphene: APPENDIX

-\paragraph{} By utilizing the values from Table (\ref{electronic spectra}) and Table (\ref{TB_parameters_values}) and using Eq. (\ref{Hamiltonian}) and Eq. (\ref{Overlap}) for the 8 atomic states at sites `$A$', `$B$' and `$A'$', `$B'$', a $16 \times 16$ hamiltonian and overlap matrix is constructed.
-The first term of Eq. (\ref{Hamiltonian}) and Eq. (\ref{Overlap}) vanishes for the non-diagonal diagonal elements (since $n'l'J'M' \neq nlJM$ and $i \neq j$), the second term vanishes for the diagonal elements (since $i = j$ and $\vec{R}_n = 0$).
-The tabular representation of thus-constructed hamiltonian and overlap matrix is shown in the Appendix section.
+\paragraph{} To solve Eq. (\ref{simultaneous4graphene}) we first constructed a $16 \times 16$ Hamiltonian and overlap matrices using the values from Table (\ref{electronic spectra}) and Table (\ref{TB_parameters_values}) and using Eq. (\ref{Hamiltonian}) and Eq. (\ref{Overlap}) for the 8 atomic states at sites `$A$', `$B$' and `$A'$', `$B'$'.
+The first term vanishes for the non-diagonal diagonal elements (since $n'l'J'M' \neq nlJM$ and $i \neq j$) and the second term vanishes for the diagonal elements (since $i = j$ and $\vec{R}_n = 0$).
+The tabular representation of thus-constructed Hamiltonian and overlap matrix is shown in the Appendix section.